Connect with others who understand.

 • Dactylitis, a painful swelling in the fingers or toes sometimes referred to as “sausage digits”

-• Enthesitis, a condition characterized by pain or tenderness where ligaments and tendons attach to bone
+• Enthesitis, a condition characterized by pain or tenderness where ligaments and tendons — most frequently the Achilles tendon — attach to bone

 • White spots, flaking, pitting (shallow or deep dents) of the nails, or lifting of the nail bed

-MyPsoriasisTeam is the social network for people with psoriasis.
-On MyPsoriasisTeam, more than 108,000 members come together to ask questions, give advice, and share their stories with others who understand life with psoriasis.
+On MyPsoriasisTeam, the social network for people with psoriasis and their loved ones, more than 123,000 members come together to ask questions, give advice, and share their stories with others who understand life with psoriasis.

-Are you living with psoriasis?
-Share your experience in the comments below, or start a conversation by posting on MyPsoriasisTeam.
+Have you been diagnosed with psoriasis?
+What type do you have?
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Emily Wagner, M.S. holds a Master of Science in biomedical sciences with a focus in pharmacology.
 She is passionate about immunology, cancer biology, and molecular biology.
 Learn more about her here.